benwinding/react-admin-firebase/README.md

 ## Realtime Updates!

 NOTE: Realtime updates were removed in `react-admin` v3.x (see https://github.com/marmelab/react-admin/pull/3908).
 As such, `react-admin-firebase` v3.x also does not support Realtime Updates.
-However, much of the original code used for this functionalaity in `react-admin` v2.x remains - including the documentation below.
+However, much of the original code used for this functionality in `react-admin` v2.x remains - including the documentation below.
 For updates on the implementation of realtime please follow these issues:
 - https://github.com/benwinding/react-admin-firebase/issues/49
 - https://github.com/benwinding/react-admin-firebase/issues/57